BiCU-CCRI/Best_practices/coding_and_review/code_reproducibility.md

 ## Conda

 - `conda` (or `mamba`) is a great tool to quickly create development environments
-- Unfortunately, `conda` is not particularly good in reproducible and transferable environment setups as it heavily depends on the host environment and uses many host files (libraries)
+- Unfortunately, `conda` is not particularly good in reproducible and transferable environment setups, as it heavily depends on the host environment and uses many host files (libraries)
 - We can improve on this by using *strict* settings while setting up `conda` environments

 ### Environment Settings Recommendations

-- Here are some recommendations to make `conda` environments setup more robust:
+- Here are some recommendations to make the `conda` environment setup more robust:

  1. **Disable** `conda` **auto-updates** `conda config --set auto_update_conda false`
  2. Set **strict channel priority** for the `base` environment (see example below) or install with `conda` channels directly in the command line `--strict-channel-priority --override-channels -c conda-forge -c bioconda`